hmrc/individuals-income-received-api/resources/public/api/conf/1.0/docs/overview.md

 This API allows developers to retrieve, create, amend or delete data relating to:
 - employment income (this includes income from occupational pensions)
 - other employment income
+- Non-PAYE employment income
+- Capital Gains on residential property disposal
+- other Capital Gains and disposals
 - dividends income
 - foreign income
 - insurance policies income